 StriVectin Eye Cream Review

-Another one of StriVectin's most popular products is their eye cream, called Contour Restore Firming Moisture Balm for Eyes.
+The ingredients in StriVectin's eye cream called Contour Restore Firming Moisture Balm for Eyes are shown above.

-Pyrus malus (apple) fruit extract has been shown to improve skin hydration and skin elasticity in a 2019 clinical trial.
+Pyrus malus (apple) fruit extract was shown to improve skin hydration and skin elasticity in a 2019 clinical trial.

-Sodium hyaluronate has documented anti-aging effects, as we referenced in our recent Hanacure face mask review article.
+Sodium hyaluronate has documented anti-aging effects, as we documented in our recent Hanacure face mask review article.

 Betula alba bark extract was found in a medical review published in the Skin Pharmacology and Physiology journal to reinforce the skin barrier.